JonathanCMitchell/Vehicle-Detection/README.md

 * ![image_heatmap_sidebyside](https://github.com/JonathanCMitchell/Vehicle-Detection/blob/master/output_images/processed_test_img1_and_heatmap.png)
 * As you can see, sometimes we get detections that are false positives, in order to remove these false positives we apply a thresholding function
-* Remove the values where the heatmap's values are < 20.
+* Remove the values where the heatmap's values are < threshold.
 So it takes ~4 heat maps to pass through the thresholder
 * Before we threshold, we take an average of the last 10 heat maps if 10 heat maps have been saved, then we insert this map into our thresholder
 * Averaging allows us to rule out bad values and creates a smoother transition between frames
 * Then we find the contours for the binary image, (which are basically the large shapes created from the heatmap)